Dear brothers and sisters,

 As a Muslim, “Assalamu Alaykum” is one clear example.
 Let’s start there!

 Not Only Words, But Actions Too…

-Prophet Muhammad, peace be upon him, highlighted the value of this greetings, by saying:
+Prophet Muhammad, peace be upon him, highlighted the value of this greeting by saying:

 “You will never enter Paradise until you believe.
 And you will not believe until you love one another.
 Certainly, I shall guide you to something that, if you do it, you will love one another: Spread the greetings (of peace) among yourselves.”
 (Recorded in Muslim)

-Prophet Muhammad wants us to spread Salam, and make a clear spoken declaration that we do hope the As-Salam (peace) will protect everybody from any mischief, exploitation, humiliation, injustice and calamity.
+Prophet Muhammad wants us to spread peace and make a clear spoken declaration that we do hope the As-Salam (peace) will protect everybody from any mischief, exploitation, humiliation, injustice, and calamity.